ervermajitin/github-slideshow/_posts/_posts/0000-01-02-ervermajitin.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I am in good mood today!
+I am in good mood today!!
 Use the left arrow to go back!